- Shell 100%

 What the Script Will Ask For

-During installation, you'll be prompted for:
+During interactive installation, you'll be prompted for:

-- Domain Name - Your full domain (e.g.,
+- Domain Name — your full domain (e.g.,

-- Cloudflare API Token - For DNS validation
+- Cloudflare API Token — for DNS validation

-- Proxy Username - Choose your username
+- Proxy Username — alphanumeric, hyphens, underscores

-- Timezone - For logs and scheduling (default: UTC)
+- Timezone — for logs and scheduling (default: UTC)

 🎯 Post-Installation

-Connection Information
+Connection Details

-After successful installation, your connection details will be saved to:
+After installation, your credentials are saved to:

-Available Commands
+Management Commands

 | Command | Description |